Gerfunky/TinyPixelMapper/README.md

 have a look what it can do: https://www.youtube.com/watch?v=r7bt4Rk3eVM

+# Note to everyone that has been using this before 06.21
+The Software has gone over some major changes in the config files please be aware that when loding old config it wont work.
+Sorry about that but it was nessesery becouse We are running out of memory in the ESP32 with this Software.
+So I had to do some changes like selecting paletts and mixing will always be 1 setting for 8 Strips.
+Which I quite like since it was a hassle to change the palette on every strip manually to just see what another one would look like.

+# 06.2021 This Readme and the Wiki Are now in major rework to get all the new info in.
+We are preparing for the crowdfunding this year (2021) for the Hardware with some Nice Lights to go with it.
+New info, pictures ect will be added in the next weeks.
+If you find any bugs please post them!

 # TinyPixelMapper : What is it?
 It is a PixelMapping software for a ESP32 Chip.